National Health Insurance Scheme (Ghana)

-The National Health Insurance Scheme (NHIS) was established by the government of Ghana in 2003.
+The National Health Insurance Scheme (NHIS) is the publicly funded healthcare systems established by the Government of Ghana in 2003.
 The program was a form of national health insurance established to provide equitable access and financial coverage for basic health care services to Ghanaian citizens.
 Ghana's universal healthcare system has been described as the most successful healthcare system on the African continent by business magnate Bill Gates.
 The system has been found to have made Ghana's rate of health insurance one of the highest in Africa, though funding problems may complicate its future.

 Birth of Ghana's National Health Insurance Scheme

 The National Health Insurance Scheme is a form of social intervention established by the Government of Ghana in the year 2003.
 The scheme provides equitable access and financial coverage for basic health care services to residents in Ghana.
 The objective of the NHIS is to secure the implementation of the national health insurance policy that ensures access to basic healthcare services to all residents of Ghana.